 There are 5 sero-groups of the meningococcal bacteria that cause illness in North America: groups A, B, C, Y, and W-135.

 (Menjugate, Meningitec, Neis Vac-C) Free – Children in BC

 In Canada, during the 2000’s we had epidemics of group C disease.
-As a result every child in B.C. is given free meningococcal conjugate group C vaccine at 2 mos, 12 mos, and grade 6.
+As a result every child in B.C. is given free meningococcal conjugate group C vaccine at 2 mos, and 12 mos.

 Conjugate A, C, Y, W-135 Vaccine

 (Menactra, Menveo, Nimenrix) $130.00/dose

 As group C disease decreases due to vaccination, other groups such as group Y have become more prominent.
 The National Advisory Committee on Immunization recommends that all Canadian adolescents receive a dose of meningococcal conjugate vaccine around the age of 12 years.
 Ideally, this would be a vaccine containing A, C, Y, W-135.
 This vaccine is administered to every grade 9 student starting in September 2016.
 This vaccine should be re-boosted every 3 years for all college and university students up to 24 years.

 Saudi Arabia and certain African countries have a high incidence of groups A and W-135 so the conjugate A,C,Y, W-135 is required or recommended for travellers to these areas.